rsheldiii/KeyV2/README.md

 ## How to run

+#### Thingiverse Customizer

+The easiest (though not the best) way to run this program is to boot it up in Thingiverse Customizer: https://www.thingiverse.com/apps/customizer/run?thing_id=2783650 Explanations of each option are provided, as well as some default variables.
+Twiddle the variables to see how the keycap changes!

+#### OpenSCAD Customizer

+If you find that the Thingiverse Customizer is timing out, but you're not technically inclined enough to start programming in OpenSCAD, you can look into [getting OpenSCAD's customizer working](https://github.com/rsheldiii/KeyV2/wiki/Getting-the-OpenSCAD-Customizer-working).

+#### OpenSCAD Proper

 To run this project, you will need openSCAD. you can download it here: http://www.openscad.org/downloads.html.
 I highly recommend installing the development snapshot, as they are much further along than the current stable release (as of writing, 2015.03-3).
 However, this library has been tested down to 2015.03-3 and works well.

 After you have openSCAD installed, you need to download the code and run it. running `git clone https://github.com/rsheldiii/openSCAD-projects.git` or downloading [this zip](https://github.com/rsheldiii/openSCAD-projects/archive/master.zip) and extracting the code should do it.
 Then all you need to do is open `keys.scad` with openSCAD and you are set!

-#### Development considerations

-While developing can be done wholly in openSCAD (and is a great place to start if you just want to play around with the library), if you're used to more featureful editors and are doing a lot of changes, you might want to look into other alternatives.

-OpenSCAD has a watch mode, 'Automatic Reload and Preview', in the Design menu.
-With this enabled, OpenSCAD will watch for changes to the file and re-load the preview (F5) automatically.
-This allows you to minimize the code panel and use your own editor.

-If you want to forego OpenSCAD (almost) altogether, I've rigged up a gulpfile to run openscad on any changed `.scad` files at the base level of this folder, exporting their rendered object to `{filename}.scad.stl`.
-With this, you can skip using OpenSCAD entirely by setting up an STL viewer to watch the output file.
-I use [fstl](https://github.com/mkeeter/fstl) which required me to [coment out these lines](https://github.com/mkeeter/fstl/blob/master/src/window.cpp#L123-L126) before building to get rid of an error message that would pop up on load.
-For some reason the gulp task never renders the first time, so if that happens to you just save again and it should work fine.
+All examples below assume you are running the library this way.

 ## Let's Go!
 I wanna make a keycap!

-At the highest level this library supports Cherry and Alps switches, and has pre-defined key profiles for SA, DSA, DCS, and (some form of) OEM keycaps. `keys.scad` is meant as an entry point for everything but the most technical use; there should already be an example at the bottom to get you started!
+At the highest level this library supports Cherry and Alps switches, and has pre-defined key profiles for SA, DSA, DCS, G20 and (some form of) OEM keycaps. `keys.scad` is meant as an entry point for everything but the most technical use.
 Pre-programmed key profiles can be found at the `key_profiles` directory.

 Every key starts with defaults that are overridden by each function call.
 The simplest cherry key you can make would be: